jvdbreggen/imagemodedemo/README.md

 Then we will create a new RHEL 10 base image which we will use to upgrade the http and database services images, and when we then deploy a new web page for RHEL 10 we will pull the new RHEL 10 base as part of the upgrade.
 Similar we will do a more simple upgrade for the database.

 > [!NOTE]
-> The RHEL 10 upgrade has the correct commands, the instructions and the diagrams are out of date and will be updated.
-Some of the RHEL 10 Containerfiles will also be updated to handle, for example, the RH Subscription.
->The Optional section also will be updated at a later stage, along with more tips and tricks.
+>The Optional section also will be updated at a later stage, along with more tips and tricks, and using Podman Desktop.

 ## The workflow